-- Decide together on appropriate time limits for any stimulating activity such as homework, television or computer games.
+- Decide together on appropriate time limits for any stimulating activity such as homework or screen time.
 Encourage restful activities during the evening, such as reading.

 - Avoid early morning appointments, classes or training sessions for your child if possible.

-- Help your child to better schedule their after-school commitments to free up time for rest and sleep.
+- Help your teenager to better schedule their after-school commitments to free up time for rest and sleep.

-- Assess your child’s weekly schedule together and see if they are overcommitted.
-Help them to trim activities.
+- Assess your teenager's weekly schedule together and see if they are overcommitted.
+Help them to trim activities if they are.

-- Encourage your child to take an afternoon nap after school to help recharge their battery, if they have time.
+- Encourage your teen to take an afternoon nap after school to help recharge their battery, if they have time.

 - Work together to adjust your teenager’s body clock.
 You may like to consult with your doctor first.